 Eleanor’s witchcraft conviction discredited her husband; Humphrey was marginalised and on 6th November 1441 his marriage was annulled.
 Humphrey’s enemies, Margaret of Anjou (Henry VI’s queen) and the Earl of Suffolk, convinced the king that his uncle was plotting against him.
 In February 1447, Humphrey was arrested and confined in Bury St Edmunds.
-He died a week later; some claimed it was murder, but the most likely cause of death is stroke.
+He died a week later, on 23rd February; some claimed it was murder, but the most likely cause of death is stroke.

 Eleanor was moved to Peel Castle on the Isle of Man, in 1446 and one final time in 1449 when she was transferred to Beaumaris Castle on Anglesey.

 Eleanor Cobham, one time Duchess of Gloucester and wife to the heir to England’s throne, having risen so high – and fallen so low – died still a prisoner, at Beaumaris Castle on 7th July 1452; she was buried at Beaumaris, at the expense of Sir William Beauchamp, the castle’s constable.

 Eleanor Cobham’s story features in my book, Heroines of the Medieval World.